Year-round access to good fresh produce (and good wine)? Check.

 The first chefs in Los Angeles to apply French cooking techniques were, of course, French.
 And the first LA-based chef to have trained in Paris was a Frenchman named Victor Dol.

 Victor Dol was born April 5, 1840 in the southern French town of Cuers.
 After training as a chef in Paris, he came to the United States in 1860.
-Victor married his first wife, Felicie, in 1862 (I can't find a maiden name for Felicie, but census records indicate her parents were French).
+Victor married his first wife, Felicie Malvardi, in 1862.
+Like Victor, Felicie was from the region of Var.
 They had two daughters - Josephine in 1864 and Victorine in 1870.
 The Dol family must have moved around quite a bit in those early days, since Josephine was born in Cuba and Victorine was born in British Columbia, Canada.

 Census and voter records indicate that Victor came to San Francisco first, establishing the upscale restaurant Maison Dorée (which was likely named after the Parisian restaurant Maison Dorée).
 He became a naturalized citizen there in 1876, and set up shop in Los Angeles in 1877.